VIEW MORE EXHIBITIONS

 Gift of the Collection of Ninah and Micheal Lynne

 The Rains are Changing Fast highlights artwork recently acquired by The Heckscher Museum of Art alongside a selection of key works long held in the Museum’s collection.
 For over a century, the Heckscher has been collecting and presenting art that explores the landscapes and social issues of its place and time.
 This exhibition, which takes its title from a 2021 video by Christine Sciulli, features new and beloved works of art that together reveal the diverse ways in which artists contend with environmental and cultural change.
-Created over a span of 175 years by some fifty artists, the works are united by shared engagements with landscape, allegory, and abstraction.
+Created over a span of 175 years by 39 artists, the works are united by shared engagements with landscape, allegory, and abstraction.
 Some, like Richard Mayhew’s Pescadero (2014) or George Inness’s The Pasture, Durham, Connecticut (c.
 1879), present luminous, if precarious, visions of the American landscape.
 Others, including Deborah Buck’s They Had Stars in Their Eyes (2020) and Dorothy Dehner’s Landscape (1976), employ modes of abstraction that speak to issues of gender and materiality.
 The resulting visual conversations emphasize the Museum’s ongoing commitment to social concerns, environmental issues, and Long Island’s diverse communities.

 RELATED NEWS